dveldhoen/easyinvoice-pip/README.md

 ## Direct REST API access

-In case you don't want to use NPM, but you want to call our invoice creation api directly.
+In case you don't want to use the pip package, but you want to call our invoice creation api directly.

 ```shell
 # HTTPS POST